Geertsky/bambini/README.md

 for F in $(ls -l /usr/sbin/|grep '\-> lvm'|awk '{print $(NF-2)}'); do ln -s lvm $F; done
 ```

+The above scriptlet does the following:
-This generates a `dnf.conf` in which the repositories from `fedora.repo` are defined.
+-  Generate a `dnf.conf` in which the repositories from a default `fedora.repo` are defined.
-It then installs `python3`, `python3-dnf`, `python3-libselinux`, `parted` and some programs to create filesystems.
+- Install `python3`, `python3-dnf`, `parted` and some programs to create filesystems (`mkfs.*`).
-All the files in `/etc` are removed except for the `pki` and `dnf` sub-directories.
+- Remove all the files in `/etc` except for the `pki` and `dnf` sub-directories.
 The `pki` directory is needed because of the rpm GPG-keys it contains.
+The `dnf` directory is needed because we need a repository for our installation.
-The `/etc/ssh/sshd_config` is modified so it uses the in-process SFTP server.
+- Install a modified `/etc/ssh/sshd_config` so it uses the in-process SFTP server.
-Then finaly the for loop is used to manually create the links for all `lvm` commands that are linked to `lvm`.
+- The for loop is used to manually create the links for all `lvm` commands that are linked to `lvm`.
 Somehow the `dracut` `lvm` module didn't do this.

 Now our temporary installation directory is finished, and we can continue with generating the initramfs image.

-### Generating the initramfs image
+### Building the initramfs image

 We can generate the initramfs image using the following command: